 Later Bollinger and his family would spend time living in Hawke's Bay, in what he called “a communal set-up with a film connection, with people like Bruno Lawrence, Martyn Sanderson, Geoff Murphy and their families … lots of kids”.
 Among other creative endeavours, Bollinger and others from the Blerta co-op were developing their craft on a variety of screen projects — 1970 robbery tale Tank Busters, an early te reo version of the Uenuku legend, the slapstick of Percy the Policeman, and their first, underfunded attempt at a feature, 1977's Wild Man, which began as an episode of the Blerta TV series.
 Bollinger can be seen talking about Wild Man in documentary Cowboys of Culture.

-In 1977 Bollinger worked as gaffer (chief electrician) to Director of Photography Michael Seresin on Roger Donaldson feature Sleeping Dogs, which is often used to mark the relaunch for New Zealand cinema.
+In 1977 Bollinger worked as gaffer (chief electrician) and special effects man on Roger Donaldson feature Sleeping Dogs, which is often used to mark the relaunch for New Zealand cinema.
 Bollinger went on to shoot several features in quick succession: Middle Age Spread, (1979); Sons for the Return Home (1979); and Beyond Reasonable Doubt (1980).